abcxyz/abc/README.md

 version to check against.

 ## Metrics
+Google collects usage statics.
+No identifible data is collected.
-Anonymous metrics are collected using [abcxyz/abc-updater](https://github.com/abcxyz/abc-updater).
+Mtrics are collected using [abcxyz/abc-updater](https://github.com/abcxyz/abc-updater).

 Currently, data is collected on:
 - Count of total invocations